 According to Wikipedia, “A winged scapula (scapula alata) is a condition in which the shoulder blade, or shoulder bone, protrudes from a person’s back in an abnormal position.
 It is a rare condition with the potential to lead to limited functional activity in the upper extremity with which it is adjacent.
 It can affect a person’s ability to lift, pull, and push weighty objects.”

-My winging is “managed” meaning, the only change is when there’s an increase in inflammation under the scapula.
-Where it current sits is its new normal.
-This took a lot of physical therapy.
+My winging is “managed,” meaning the only change is when there’s an increase in inflammation under the scapula.
+Where it currently sits is its new normal.
+It took a ton of grueling physical therapy.

 Long Thoracic Nerve (LTN) Palsy